⚠️ Section 21 Has Been Abolished — Effective 1 May 2025

 Evictions & Possession Claims

-Section 21 and Section 8 notices, accelerated possession orders, court proceedings and enforcement — handled correctly from the outset.
+Section 8 notices, possession claims, court proceedings and enforcement — handled correctly from the outset.
+Section 21 was abolished on 1 May 2025.

 Rent Arrears Recovery